-Doctors Warn Most Cases are Missed, and That More Cases Are LikelyA woman uses a neti pot to rinse her sinuses.
+Doctors Warn Most Cases are Missed.
+"There Will Be More"A woman uses a neti pot to rinse her sinuses.

 A Seattle woman has died from a brain-eating amoeba, after being advised by her doctor to rinse her sinuses daily using a neti pot in order to treat her chronic rhinosinusitis.